 Long battery life

 If you’re going to play PUBG unplugged, I’ve some bad news for you – no matter the battery, they all fall apart when on full load.
 But if you want a longer battery life when browsing the internet or working on office-like tasks, then you could get a decent battery life even in a gaming laptop.
 Though, gaming laptops do not offer an all-day or even a whole working-day batteries.
 That’s just not feasible with their power-hungry components.

 Most laptops I’m about to list come with either a gigabit ethernet port or a Wi-Fi card capable of reaching 1 Gbps up/down.
 That should be enough for gaming and streaming.

 Best laptops for PUBG

-If you want a laptop designed specifically for gaming and you can’t go above $1k – then MSI has one great option.
-MSI GP62 comes with an all-popular i7-6700HQ and a mid-range GTX 1060 GPU with which you could go up to 80 FPS on medium settings.
-As always, you will need to remove bloatware and to optimize the game settings to reach this level of performance in real-life.
+If you want a laptop designed specifically for gaming and you can’t go much above $1k – then Acer Predator has one great option.
+Helios model comes with an all-popular i7-7700HQ and a mid-range GTX 1060 GPU which would estimate an average of 67 FPS on medium settings.
+It also comes with an IPS panel for better viewing angles and a color contrast.

 Comparison spreadsheet (BONUS)

 As a bonus, I’m providing a PlayerUnknown’s Battlegrounds laptop comparison sheet with 230 laptops, their specs and benchmarks.
 Here’s the link to the comparison spreadsheet.